amithkumar10/DSA/README.md

 * Finding sums quickly after preprocessing the data
 * Problems where you need to know the cumulative effects of elements up to a certain point

+**NOTE!** You should not alter the prefixSum array/vector that you have created while solving any problem.

 **Pseudocode:**

 ```cpp